cms-lpc-llp/DelayedPhoton/README.md

-RazorAnalyzer
+DelayedPhoton
 =============

-Class for analyzing the 2015 razor ntuples
+Class for analyzing the 2015 razor ntuples, derived from https://github.com/RazorCMS/RazorAnalyzer

+To run the latest DelayedPhoton analyzer, refer to [Delayed Photon Instruction](README_DelayedPhoton.md)

 Setup
 -------------